centrust/datefield/README.md

 ### Note
 This Package extends the Native Nova Date Field. you can use all the options provided by Nova in addition to a customizable flatpickr config oprions

+#### This package supports only English and Arabic Locales.
+Hope to find a good way to make it dynamic in the future
 ### Installation
 ###### You can install the package via Composer: